 11 Ways to Handle Confrontation

-You probably hate confrontation just as much as the next guy, right?
-And it’s probably because 1.) you’re scared that the conversation is going to be terribly awkward and so you put it on the backburner; or 2.) you’re frustrated but don’t want to make a big deal of it and so you just bottle it up.
+You probably hate dealing with confrontation just as much as the next guy, right?
+And it’s probably because you’re either scared that the conversation is going to be terribly awkward and so you put it on the backburner, or you’re frustrated but don’t want to make a big deal of it and so you just bottle it up.

 When confronting adversity, big or small, it’s important to tackle the root causes quickly.
 That doesn’t mean reacting without thought or planning, but be prepared to prioritize these problems quickly and identify the real source.
 If left on the backburner, the adversity grows, fear and doubt set in, and control of the situation or options diminishes.
 So inhale, identify, plan and tackle.

 2. Feel, then deal.

 Take a few minutes to accept and process the feeling resulting from the adversity before fixing the problem.
 Writing a page in a journal to vent on paper or doing some tapping (also known as the emotional freedom technique) for a few minutes can help move the emotion out of the body.
 This allows a leader to handle the confrontation with wisdom and neutrality versus fear and adrenaline.

 If there is an issue—any issue—it’s always best to ask the person to go out for a walk or coffee and hash it out.
 Bottling it up and not addressing it is the worst course of action.
 And never try to talk it out over email.
 If it’s really important, it needs to be addressed in person.

 When confronted with adversity, it’s important that you don’t just try to create a solution as quickly as possible and risk neglecting someone’s feelings or point of view.
 Take time to understand their side of the story and show this sense of understanding clearly.
 Then, work together to reach a middle ground.
 Do not sweep opinions under the rug, but spend time working with them.